If you wish to report a suspected clandestine drug laboratory or clan lab you should contact the police directly.

 When a clandestine drug laboratory has been identified Council requires the property owner to arrange sampling and analysis to be done by a certified laboratory, to determine the level of contamination.

-The current Ministry of Health guidelines provide that contamination should not exceed 0.5ug/100cm2 for buildings where the drug has been manufactured.
-If the level of contamination exceeds the Ministry of Health guidelines, the property owner needs to have remedial work done by a qualified agency to decontaminate the site and provide a report, including additional sampling, showing the property is no longer contaminated.
+If the level of contamination exceeds 1.5ug/100sqcm, the property owner needs to have remedial work done by a qualified agency to decontaminate the site and provide a report, including additional sampling, showing the property is no longer contaminated.

 A copy of the police notification, the results of the initial sampling, details of cleaning and decontamination undertaken and a copy of post-decomtamination sampling results will be placed on the building file.